 Vernon and his wife, Phyllis, live on a small farm with a few cattle.
 He has 3 children, Keith, Diane Smith, and Heeth.
 Rarely missing an opportunity to go fishing, he enjoys spending his evenings fishing at a local lake.
 He also enjoys spending time outdoors.
 Vernon has served the community of Bartholomew County for over 50 years.
 Besides being a funeral director, he has held several positions in local government, including: Bartholomew County Commissioner; Bartholomew County Auditor; and Bartholomew County Treasurer.

 Hello!
 My name is Heeth Jewell, and I am here to tell you a bit about myself.
 I am a 1995 graduate of Columbus East High School, and a 1998 graduate of Mid-America College of Funeral Service.
 Prior to attending Mid-America, I attended Circleville Bible College in Circleville, Ohio for a year and a half.
-My wife Nikki and I were married on October 30, 2008.
-We have three children; Kali (a St. Bernard), Sebastian (a Black Lab), and Oliver (A Pug).
-My wife and I are self proclaimed "animal lovers", and you often can catch us rescuing any stray dogs we find in our neighborhood.
-I label myself a typical "Video Game Nerd", but if you ask my wife, she would say my video game habit is much more serious than that.
+Ask anyone who knows me how I feel about animals.
+I certainly hope that the words "animal lover" are somewhere in their response (especially for dogs).
+I label myself a typical "Video Game Nerd", but if you ask my family, they would say my video game habit is much more closely described as an obsession.

 I am a member of the Indiana Funeral Director's Association, Camon Masonic Lodge #343, and my wife and I are members of the Humane Society of the United States (HSUS).

 I want to say thank you to all the wonderful families I have had the honor of serving over the years.
 I have met many wonderful people while serving the people of Bartholomew County.
 Meeting all of you has been the most rewarding part of my job.
 I greatly appreciate you allowing me to be a part of your lives.